gmlarumbe/vhdl-ext/README.md

 ### MELPA ###

 `vhdl-ext` is available on MELPA.
+It includes `vhdl-ts-mode` as a dependency.

-`vhdl-ts-mode` is not yet available on MELPA.
+If you only want to experiment with tree-sitter, `vhdl-ts-mode` is also available on MELPA as a separate package.
 See the [wiki](https://github.com/gmlarumbe/vhdl-ext/wiki/Tree-sitter) for more info.

 ### straight.el ###